hbctraining/DGE_workshop_salmon_online/lessons/functional_analysis_2019.md

 Using the log2 fold changes obtained from the differential expression analysis for every gene, gene set enrichment analysis and pathway analysis can be performed using clusterProfiler and Pathview tools.

-For gene set or pathway analysis using clusterProfiler, coordinated differential expression over gene sets is tested instead of changes of individual genes.
+For a gene set or pathway analysis using clusterProfiler, coordinated differential expression over gene sets is tested instead of changes of individual genes.
 "Gene sets are pre-defined groups of genes, which are functionally related.
 Commonly used gene sets include those derived from KEGG pathways, Gene Ontology terms, MSigDB, Reactome, or gene groups that share some other functional annotations, etc. Consistent perturbations over such gene sets frequently suggest mechanistic changes" [[1](../../resources/pathway_tools.pdf)].

 #### Preparation for GSEA

-To perform GSEA analysis of KEGG gene sets, clusterProfiler requires the genes to be identified using Entrez IDs for all genes in our results dataset.
-We also need to remove the NA values and duplicates (due to gene ID conversion) prior to the analysis:
+clusterProfiler offers several functions to perform GSEA using different genes sets, including but not limited to GO, KEGG, and MSigDb.
+We will use the KEGG gene sets, which identify genes using their Entrez IDs.
+Therefore, to perform the analysis, we will need to acquire the Entrez IDs.
+We will also need to remove the Entrez ID NA values and duplicates (due to gene ID conversion) prior to the analysis:

 ```r
 ## Remove any NA values (reduces the data by quite a bit)